Nomanrasool/CODSOFT/Task-1/README.md

 * Open a terminal or command prompt and navigate to the directory where the titanic_app.py script is located.
 ### 4. Run the Streamlit App
 #### i.
 Install Streamlit and Ngrok:

+!pip install streamlit pyngrok

+### ii.
+Run the Streamlit app

+!streamlit run /content/drive/MyDrive/Task-1/titanic_app.py
+!nohup streamlit run /content/drive/MyDrive/Task-1/titanic_app.py &

+### iii.
+Set up Ngrok for Public URL:

+from pyngrok import ngrok

+public_url = ngrok.connect(8501)
+print("Public Url: ", public_url)

+### iv.
+Streamlit App Code:

+Run the code of titanic_survival.app

+### Access the Application
+* After running the above commands, Ngrok will provide a public URL.
+Open this URL in your web browser to access the application.

+### Use the Application
+* The application will open in your web browser.
+Enter the values for Pclass, Sex, Age, Fare, Embarked, FamilySize, and isAlone input fields.
+Click the "Predict" button to see the survival prediction based on the entered values.
+* Click the "Predict" button to see the predicted sales based on the entered values.